fatmonky/cli-diary/README.md

 # Changelog
 - _30Dec24 1257hrs_: refactored codebase: main now very clean, while helper functions all put into a separate file.
 - _30Dec24 1651hrs_: further refactored codebase, with createEntry and updateEntry helper functions further refactored into smaller, more modular helpers.
-Also improved the UX by adding some basic formatting e.g. displaying the Entry after the entry has been successfully created/updated. added a gitignore, so I don't accidentally upload my diary entries on Github!
+Also improved the UX by adding some basic formatting e.g. displaying the Entry after the entry has been successfully created/updated. added a gitignore, so I don\'t accidentally upload my diary entries on Github!

 # TODOs
 - [x] To refactor codebase: a lot of repetition